Signs of Water Leaks Around Exterior Doors

 One of the most obvious signs of a door leak is water collecting near the threshold.
 This typically occurs during heavy rain when water is pushed toward the door by wind or poor drainage.
 If seals or thresholds are damaged, water may pass underneath the door and accumulate on interior flooring.

-Pooling water should never be considered normal, even if it happens only occasionally.
-Repeated moisture exposure in this area can damage flooring materials and allow water to seep into subfloor structures.
-Over time, this leads to soft spots, mold growth, and structural weakening beneath the surface.
+Pooling water should not be dismissed as normal if it happens more than once or appears after storms.
+Repeated moisture exposure in this area can damage flooring materials and allow water to seep into subfloor structures, leading to soft spots, mold growth, or weakening beneath the surface.

 Stains Around the Door Frame